Kurapati-Sai-Suhas/SparkLM/README.md

 ## 1. Introduction

 ### 1.1 Purpose
 The purpose of this document is to define the software requirements for LearnLM, an intelligent, cloud-hosted collaborative learning platform.
-This document outlines the system architecture, AI/ML integrations, API constraints, and cloud infrastructure required to build the platform.
+This document outlines the system architecture, AI/ML integrations, API constraints, and cloud infrastructure which is required to build the platform.

 ### 1.2 Intended Audience
 This document is intended for frontend developers, backend engineers, AI/ML engineers, and technical recruiters reviewing the project architecture.